 Hetty Kelly joined the Central Office team in Watford with a brief to help provide a consistently high service to members.
 Working to support the extensive regional network of branches and groups, the charity now handles thousands of enquires from members of the public concerned about Post Polio Syndrome (PPS) and changes as a result of the introduction of the Personal Independence Payment (PIP).

-Originally from Swansea, Hetty is an experienced Volunteer Manager with over ten years’ experience in the voluntary sector, having worked for both MIND and YMCA Wales.
-Having graduated with a degree in Social Anthropology from Brunel University, Hetty is helping The British Polio Fellowship deliver support to those members who need it most.
+Hetty oversees the running of the office and assists in operational logistics.
+Hetty has a passion for the charity sector, with over 10 years experience in various roles within the sector.
+Having graduated with a degree in Social Anthropology from Brunel University, Hetty is putting her advanced administrative skills to use, helping The British Polio Fellowship deliver support to those members who need it most.

 Holiday Programme Co-ordinator/Legacies/Gift Aid